-Jacobs School of Music undergraduate applicants are not eligible for the IU Academic Scholarships awarded by the IU Office of Scholarships during the early application season.
+Jacobs School of Music undergraduate applicants are not eligible for tIndiana University Provost's Scholarship, Dean's Scholarship, and the Global Engagement Scholarship awarded by the IU Office of Scholarships during the early application season.
 However, Jacobs School of Music applicants are considered for similar academic scholarship opportunities after gaining admission to the Jacobs School of Music.
 This award process is administered by the Office of Music Admissions and Financial Aid, and applicants who receive academic scholarships are notified by April 1.